-- (ii) VDU operation; or

-- (iii) Operation of 3 to 6 tonne truck.

-- (f) In addition to the above, may possess a duly recognised first aid certificate.
+- (ii) VDU operation; or - (iii) Operation of three to six tonne truck. - (f) In addition to the above, may possess a duly recognised first aid certificate.

-- (a) Understands and is responsible for quality control standards. - (b) Possesses an advanced level of interpersonal and communication skills. - (c) Has competent keyboard skills. - (d) Has sound working knowledge of all distribution facility duties performed at levels below this grade, exercises discretion within scope of this grade. - (e) May perform work requiring minimal supervision either individually or in a team environment. - (f) Must be competent to perform one or more of the following tasks/duties: - (i) use of a VDU for purposes such as the maintenance of a deposit storage system, information input/retrieval, etc; - (ii) operation of all materials handling equipment under license, where required; - (iii) development and refinement of a distribution facility layout including proper location of goods and their receipt and dispatch; or - (iv) operation of a truck with a capacity in excess of 6 tonnes up to and including 13.9 tonnes GVM. - (g) In addition to the above, may be responsible for the proper application and maintenance of appropriate work health and safety standards.
+- (a) Understands and is responsible for quality control standards. - (b) Possesses an advanced level of interpersonal and communication skills. - (c) Has competent keyboard skills. - (d) Has sound working knowledge of all distribution facility duties performed at levels below this grade, exercises discretion within scope of this grade. - (e) May perform work requiring minimal supervision either individually or in a team environment. - (f) Must be competent to perform one or more of the following tasks/duties: - (i) use of a VDU for purposes such as the maintenance of a deposit storage system, information input/retrieval, etc; - (ii) operation of all materials handling equipment under license, where required; - (iii) development and refinement of a distribution facility layout including proper location of goods and their receipt and dispatch; or - (iv) operation of a truck with a capacity in excess of six tonnes up to and including 13.9 tonnes GVM.